egormly/ComfyUI-EG_Tools/README.md

 Smart switching - Multiple type switches allowing one or more data connections with selectable or default output.

-Image information and preperation (for Qwen Edit etc) - Basic information of an image and preperation for proper pixels for Qwen Edit.
+Image information and preparation (for Qwen Edit etc) - Basic information of an image and preparation for proper pixels for Qwen Edit.

 Path Helpers -  Simple path setting, removing repetitive, error-prone wiring from complex workflows (like multi-step image and video pipelines) by centralizing things such as project paths and prefixes into simple, reusable nodes.
 This is particularly useful for hardcoding path in repetitive workflows.

+Get and Set Value nodes - Other providers have these, but this one offers a bit more, auto title set to the Key you deciee on and the information of what is being passed visually, so you can verify it.

 ### Example Workflow: Universal txt2img (SD1.5 ↔ any other model)